Trading GameStop with VWAP

 January 27, 2021

-Pre-market trading on the 27th opened in the same range of the prior day’s post-market highs, but it didn’t
+Pre-market trading on the 27th opened near the prior day’s post-market highs, but it didn’t

 stay there for long.
-Over the next three hours GME squeezed to 365.42, snapped all the way back down to
+Over the next three hours GME squeezed to 365.42, snapped back down to

-182.55, and then once again ramped to 385.
-But despite the chaotic movement, both intraday VWAP and its
+182.55, and then ramped again to 385.
+But despite the chaotic movement, intraday VWAP and its

 The same chaos continued into regular trading hours and the entire day was largely choppy and difficult to read, but VWAP still continued to provide some sense of order.